CylonSB/Scripts/Scripts/Resource_Count/README.md

 # Resorce Count

-This script displays all ship resources it percents left.
+This script displays percentage remaining of all ship resources.

 ## Inputs